 This is a must have for making Nikujaga.
 When you first open the packaging, the water the noodles comes in will smell slightly fishy.
 However, after rinsing the noodles off this smell will go away completely.

-Where to buy Shirataki noodle?
+Where to Buy Shirataki

-Here are the some places you can purchase!
+Here are some places you can purchase!

 - Japanese grocery store